Bardeen Teacher Incentive Grants

 Bardeen Teacher Incentive Grant forms are available in each school office.
-It is also available for download here.
+The application is also available for download, see link below.
 If you have any questions, please call Beth O'Roark @ (269) 321-1006.

 Applications are accepted annually and due by March 1st.

-Attended the Michigan School Vocal Music Association’s summer workshop.
-This three day event included sessions presented by master teachers, university choral directors and other choral music experts.
-Sessions focused on practical topics and materials for use in the choral music classroom.
+Dustin Morris - Attended the Michigan School Vocal Music Association’s summer workshop.
+This three day workshop included sessions presented by master teachers, which also featured understanding vocal pedagogy, resonance and new vocal techniques.

 Ben Rosier and Ravenna Kahler - A wireless sound system, antennas, microphone and a metronome was acquired for the Marching Band program.

 Leslie Trayers – Implementing flexible seating options to create a more welcoming classroom space, as well as allowing students to sit, stand, or lay down while they are working.

 Lorrie Jancarz - Two Graphing Calculators were purchased for the VHS Seminar classroom.